ejwill04/job-chat/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
-To run the server, you will need Mongo and MongoDB
+To run the server and database, you will need Mongo and MongoDB

 Installation: